-The primary assumption made in this analysis is that current and future market conditions would support annual rent increases more than the sum of local annual CPI-U plus 8 percent for certain rental units.
+The primary assumption made in this analysis is that current and future market conditions would support annual rent increases above 3 percent or the rental component of the CPI for certain rental units.
 Importantly, data limitations and uncertainties prevent OLO from estimating the percentage of total rental units that, both, would be regulated under the change in law and would experience rent increases above this threshold.